top of page

 CHALLENGE

 The Seattle Japanese Garden needed to formalize agreements with the tea practitioner groups using the Shoseian Tea House.
-Existing contracts from 2016 were outdated, borrowed language from unrelated vendor agreements, and caused confusion among both staff and tea group leaders.
+Existing contracts were outdated, borrowed language from unrelated vendor agreements, and caused confusion among both staff and tea group leaders.

 STRATEGY

-reviewed historical agreements, conducted interviews with the tea group leaders and internal stakeholders, and clarified ambiguous contract language to reflect the specific needs of the Garden and its cultural partners.
+I reviewed historical agreements, conducted interviews with the tea group leaders and internal stakeholders, and clarified ambiguous contract language to reflect the specific needs of the Garden and its cultural partners.

 ACTIONS